aspose-words-cloud/aspose-words-cloud-docs/words/getting-started/quickstart/_index.md

 ## Install the SDK of your choice

 Using an SDK (API client) is the quickest way to speed up the development.
-An SDK takes care of a lot of low-level details of making requests and handling responses and lets you focus on writing code specific to your particular project.
+An SDK takes care of low-level details and lets you focus on your project tasks.
 Please check [Available SDKs](/available-sdks/) article to learn how to add an SDK to your project.

 ## Make an API request from the SDK of your choice